How to Shave Men's Genitals (Illustrated)

 If you're using a manual razor, a bathtub is the most ideal location, because you can:

-- Easily stabilize your your body, back, and hands against the surface of the tub, preventing any slippage.
+- Easily stabilize your body, back, and hands against the surface of the tub, preventing any slippage.

 - Soak in warm water before you begin shaving to help soften the hair and skin.